paulvreilly/paulvreilly.github.io/README.md

 ## Misc
 - [Solo Stove Shield (for Bonfire size stove)](https://www.solostove.com/en-us/p/shield?sku=SSBON-SHIELD&queryID=0cbbe66af0ae8607fd9778b7d10d19a7) It's expensive but if you have no other ideas then this is good.
+- Drawing pads.
+Top spiral bound are nice and I usually like something around 8 1/1 x 11 but it doesn't really matter.

 ## Morse code tools (from cwmorse.us)